py-lama/weblama/DOCUMENTATION.md

 ### Execution Environment

-Code is executed in a sandboxed environment using PyBox.
+Code is executed in a sandboxed environment using Bexy.
 This provides isolation and security.
 The execution environment includes:

 - Standard Python libraries
 - Common data science libraries (if installed)